Armando-Torres/event-driven/README.md

 You have published in: [localhost:9000](http://localhost:9000) a software called: kafdrop.
 Kafdrop give a GUI to manage topics, partitions and messages into the Kafka cluster.

-### Produce an event
+### How Produce an event

-The Orders RestAPI is published with a Swagger page in the [localhost:8081](http://localhost:8081/swagger-ui/index.html).
-From this page you can send rest request to produce events with new orders.
+The Orders RestAPI has published a Swagger page at: [localhost:8081](http://localhost:8081/swagger-ui/index.html).
+Once time you are in it just:

-### Consumer

-WiP
+1. Create a New Order
+2. [Optional] Add more items to your order if you want
+3. If you finish, set order as closed.

+When an Order is closed.
+One event of type food-order is created using a producer to publish into Kafka Customer-Order topic.
+After the event has been published the consumers listening for food-order events will take this information to do their actions.

+You can see your orders created in live from the restaurant Order-TV at. [localhost:8080](http://localhost:8080)